Back to blog

 If you used CheerpJ 2.x in the past, these are the most significant changes you should be aware of:

-files, it could only support the standard one provided by OpenJDK.
-CheerpJ 3.0 radically improves the status-quo by properly using ClassLoaders as expected by Java. - Breaking changes
+• Actual support for ClassLoaders: CheerpJ 2.3 had very limited support for ClassLoaders.
+As a consequence of requiring AOT compilation of .jar.js files, it could only support the standard one provided by OpenJDK.
+CheerpJ 3.0 radically improves the status-quo by properly using ClassLoaders as expected by Java.

-JS APIs replaced with library mode: CheerpJ 2.3 offered some limited and cumbersome APIs to use Java code from JavaScript.
-These have been removed in favor of library mode, which is more powerful, easier to use and better specified.- Removal of specialized
+• cjNew/cjCall JS APIs replaced with library mode: CheerpJ 2.3 offered some limited and cumbersome APIs to use Java code from JavaScript.
+These have been removed in favor of library mode, which is more powerful, easier to use and better specified.

-to include the CheerpJ 3.0 loader.
-Full applications can now be run within Workers, as well as libraries in library mode to offload computation workloads. - Removal of
+• Removal of specialized CheerpJWorker API: It is now possible to use CheerpJ directly from JavaScript Web Workers, simply by calling importScripts to include the CheerpJ 3.0 loader.
+Full applications can now be run within Workers, as well as libraries in library mode to offload computation workloads.

 Library mode: A new way of using Java libraries in web apps